loltotallyrandom/Mobile-Edge-Browser-Search-Script/README.md

 1. Enable Wireless Debugging in phone developer settings

-2. in your computer's terminal run (Adb pair) and the type displayed IP and port number in a format like this <IP:Port>
+2. In your computer's terminal run (Adb pair) and the type displayed IP and port number in a format like this <IP:Port>

-3. then run (Adb connect) <IP:Port>
+3. Then run (Adb connect) <IP:Port>

-4. the script should be run with python3
+4. The script should be run with python3

+5. you can also create a new file with nano and paste this script into it